 This 30 week course in home economics is for homeschool students in 9th-12th grade and counts as one high school elective credit.
 The aim of this course is to equip high school students with some of the basic and practical skills they will use in their everyday lives as adults.
-There are six units of study: needlecraft (including sewing, knitting and crocheting,) cleaning, clothing care, cooking, baking, and home décor.
+There are 4 units of study: Home Care, Sewing, Health and Nutrition, & Family First.
 Each class will include hands-on, skill-based learning and homework that involves practicing those skills learned during class time.

 This course is equivalent to 1 high school elective credit.